All Episodes

 Will the United States talk directly with Syria?

-We'd be talking to Syria directly.
+Should we be talking to Syria directly?

-This sort of juvenile attitude that we're not going to talk to people we disagree with, I think has contributed to the problems we're facing today.
+This sort of juvenile attitude that we're not going to talk to people we disagree with, I think, has contributed to the problems we're facing today.

 No, you know what it's done?

-It has focused the problems, and it's given us the opportunity to deal with them once and for all, Senator, and the rest of you dingbats in the drive-by media.
+It has focused the problems and it's given us the opportunity to deal with them once and for all, Senator, and the rest of you dingbats in the drive-by media.

 Why in the world would anybody want an infinite amount of time in the future to go on exactly as it has for the last 40 years?